PLC or you can say it Programmable logic controller is a small yet powerful computer used to control field devices.

-As today I am starting my article on PLC.
-You will get to know what is PLC and why we use PLC?
+In this article, we will learn what is PLC and why we use PLC?

 It was in 1968 when Dick Morley known as a father of the PLC introduced PLC which has replaced a complex relay logic system.
 Name of that PLC was Modicon (Modular Digital Controller) the Modicon brand was sold to Gould Electronics and later by famously know brand of today Schneider Electric.

-Earlier PLC was used only for Digital devices but today it expands a lot and can use with Analog devices too.
+Earlier PLC was used only for Digital devices but today it changes a lot and can use with Analog devices too.
 Nowadays you can hardly find differences between PLC and DCS.

-Before going through PLC let's distinguish difference between PLC and relay.
+Before going through PLC let's distinguish the difference between PLC and relay.

 PLC VS RELAY:

-Relays are versatile and reliable used to control and any functions but due to continuous operation of contacts wear and tear happens and also it heats a lot whereas in the PLC all above mention things won't happen.
+Relays are versatile and reliable used to control and any functions but due to continuous operation of contacts, wear and tear happens and also it heats a lot whereas in the PLC all the above mention things won't happen.